centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 ### Server communication

-The Adyen-Checkout needs its own Server Communication URL set up in Adyen.
+The Adyen Checkout needs its own Server Communication URL set up in Adyen.
 It will not use the same one as the old Adyen.
 If you use multiple Merchant Accounts in Adyen, you need one per Merchant Account pointing to one of the Adyen Checkout plugins inside Centra.
 If the Server Communication URL is not set up, all orders in Centra will never go out of "Waiting for Payment"-status and will be set as "Hold".

 ### Set up

 **You need to contact Adyen Support at `support@adyen.com` to make sure they have activated Adyen Checkout for your Merchant Account before you begin.**

-To validate that you are able to use the Adyen Checkout, go to Accounts -> Users, look at your user called `ws@Company.[YourCompanyAccount]` and make sure that this role is enabled:
+To validate that you are able to use the Adyen Checkout, go to Accounts -> API Credentials, look at your user called `ws@Company.[YourCompanyAccount]` and make sure that this role is enabled:

 ```eval_rst
 .. image:: images/adyen-role.png